|Day Use:||Year Round|

-Wintertime at Rooster Rock State Park can be challenging, but it's paradise to those who love life on the edge.
+Wintertime can be challenging, but it's paradise to those who love life on the edge.
 Windsurfers know this -- they come here when others stay away.
 When east winds barge down the Columbia Gorge at 25 to 40 mph, windsurfers come out of the woodwork to ride the whitecaps on the Columbia River.
 Winter wind speeds at Rooster Rock have been measured at 110 mph.
-In the winter, Rooster Rock becomes the gateway to winter recreation in the Gorge and the Cascades.
+In the winter, Rooster Rock becomes the gateway to recreation in the Gorge and the Cascades.

 Rooster Rock offers not one, but two disc golf courses.
 The west course is fun and challenging for all skill levels.
 Looking to test your skill?
 Try the more technical east course.
 Our covered picnic shelters and tables serve families and groups of all sizes.
 Rooster Rock's boat ramp is located in the scenic lagoon.
 You'll find some of the best bass, steelhead and walleye fishing around here.

 Due to fluctuation in river levels, access to the clothing optional beach by foot may be limited.
 Check on current river levels Oregon River Levels

 Starting Monday 3/2 parks will be open 6 am - 8 pm